 Note: The AVMA has endorsed these guidelines developed by the American Association of Swine Veterinarians.

 Judicious therapeutic use of antimicrobials is a core principle of the broader goal of antimicrobial stewardship.
-Antimicrobial Stewardship involves maintaining animal health and welfare by implementing a variety of preventive and management strategies to prevent common diseases.
+Antimicrobial stewardship involves maintaining animal health and welfare by implementing a variety of preventive and management strategies to prevent, control, and treat common diseases.

-The American Association of Swine Veterinarians supports and is committed to judicious therapeutic use of antimicrobials and the core principles of antimicrobial stewardship.
-Judicious therapeutic use of antimicrobials in swine for the prevention, control, or treatment of a bacterial disease requires veterinary oversight in the context of a veterinarian-client-patient relationship.
-Swine veterinarians are committed to using an evidence-based approach in making decisions to use antimicrobial drugs; and then using antimicrobials judiciously, sparingly, and with appropriate evaluation of the outcomes of therapy.
-In addition, veterinarians should be involved in the health, well-being, production, and decision-making process of a farm to promote and provide guidance on the core principles of antimicrobial stewardship, thus protecting public and pig health.
+The American Association of Swine Veterinarians supports and is committed to the judicious therapeutic use of antimicrobials and the core principles of antimicrobial stewardship.1,2 Judicious therapeutic use of antimicrobials in swine for the prevention, control, or treatment of a bacterial disease requires veterinary oversight in the context of a veterinarian-client-patient relationship (VCPR).
+Swine veterinarians are committed to using an evidence-based approach in making decisions to use antimicrobial medications; and then using antimicrobials judiciously, sparingly, and with appropriate evaluation of the outcomes of therapy.
+In addition, veterinarians should be involved in a farm's health, well-being, and production decision-making processes to promote and provide guidance on the core principles of antimicrobial stewardship, in furtherance of public and pig health.